Academic advisors are instrumental in the education abroad process for UT students.

 - Be an advocate for international education.
 It helps students to hear faculty and advisors say that education abroad is possible and worth pursuing.

-- Inform students that the Programs Abroad office, located in Melrose Hall, welcomes students from 11:00 – 5:00 pm every weekday during the academic year.
+- Inform students that the Programs Abroad office, located in Melrose Hall, welcomes students from 10 am – 4 pm Monday – Thursday, and 10 am – 2 pm on Fridays during the academic year.
 Encourage them to stop by for walk-in advising.

 - When advising students, ask when they have plans to study abroad.
 This question is particularly important when advising students.
 The earlier students begin to plan for an education abroad experience, the easier it will be to find credits that will transfer in to meet general education, major, or minor requirements.